-Offering substantial experience with the international legal landscape, Alexander has advised on matters related to investor-state arbitrations under various bilateral investment treaties, international commercial arbitration (including disputes arising under international instruments such as the CISG), and enforcement of foreign judgments and awards in the U.S. and abroad.
-He has extensive experience with complex commercial disputes, including contractual disputes and complex patent litigation.
+Offering significant experience with the international legal landscape, Alexander has advised on matters related to investor-state arbitrations under various bilateral investment treaties, international commercial arbitration (including disputes arising under international instruments such as the CISG), and enforcement of foreign judgments and awards in the U.S. and abroad.
+He has experience with complex commercial disputes, including contractual disputes and complex patent litigation.
 He routinely handles various aspects of dispute resolution, such as arguing at hearing, coordinating and communicating with clients and experts, discovery, research, and substantive drafting.

 Alexander takes part in the firm's pro bono efforts and has worked with Mosaic Family Services, the Advocates for Human Rights and the Human Rights Initiative to advocate for human trafficking victims and indigent immigrant children before immigration and family courts.